All Collections

 Margin = profit / revenue

-Inventory Planner ignores sales orders with fulfillment-channel Amazon and sales-channel Non-Amazon if item-status is Unshipped.
+Inventory Planner ignores sales orders that have a fulfillment-channel of Amazon and sales-channel of Non-Amazon if the item-status is Unshipped.
 Such orders are usually removal orders and should not count for replenishment.

 Replenishment for FBA can be performed in one of the following ways:

-• Purchase stock from supplier and ship directly to Amazon warehouse.
-In Inventory Planner, it corresponds to the creation of a purchase order with FBA as the destination.
-Such purchase order can be also be saved as Amazon inbound shipment.
+Purchase the stock from supplier and ship it directly to the Amazon warehouse.
+In Inventory Planner, this method is represented by the creation of a purchase order with FBA set as the destination.
+Such a purchase order can be also be saved as an Amazon inbound shipment.

-• Purchase stock from a supplier to your own warehouse/location which is available as FBM stock.
-In Inventory Planner, this is a purchase order to main warehouse and does not correspond to anything in Amazon.
-Once you receive products to your warehouse, you then ship smaller quantities to Amazon.
-In this case FBA listings should have shorter lead times and days-of-stock periods and the replenishment number will reflect how many products should be sent to Amazon.
-To proceed create a transfer from FBM to FBA which can also be saved as an Amazon inbound shipment.
+Purchase stock from a supplier, delivered to your own warehouse to be considered as FBM stock.
+In Inventory Planner, this is a purchase order with the main warehouse set as the destination and does not correspond to anything in Amazon.
+Once you receive products at your warehouse, you then ship smaller quantities to Amazon.
+In this case, FBA listings should have shorter lead times and days of stock periods and the replenishment number will reflect how many products should be sent to Amazon.
+To proceed, create a transfer from FBM to FBA which can also be saved as an Amazon inbound shipment.

-• Purchase stock from supplier and store in your own warehouse/location which is maintained in a different e-commerce system (for example, Shopify)
+Purchase stock from your supplier and store in your own warehouse, which is then maintained in a different e-commerce system (for example, Shopify)

 Note that Inventory Planner also pulls existing inbound shipments from Amazon and records them as transfers from FBM to FBA.

-You can also set shipment name by entering it in PO# field (in advanced mode).
-If you leave it black, Inventory Planner will use identifier generated by Amazon for the name.
+You can also set a shipment name by entering it in the PO# field (in advanced mode).
+If you leave the field blank, Inventory Planner will use an identifier generated by Amazon for the name.

 Troubleshooting

-If your listings show in the wrong language or the wrong currency is reflected in your account, go to Account > Settings > Connection settings and verify that the Marketplace ID is correct.
-This should correspond to your 'home' Amazon country.
+If your listings are shown in the wrong language or currency, go to Account > Settings > Connection settings and verify that the Marketplace ID is correct.
+It should correspond to your 'home' Amazon country.
 Country-specific Marketplace IDs can be found here.

-You can change this to the desired Marketplace ID, using the option seen in the example below:
+If it's wrong, you can change it to the desired Marketplace ID, using the option seen in the example below: